South Africa's Rabada banned for final test over Root celeb - WHIZ News

 The International Cricket Council announced the punishment on Friday and said Rabada pleaded guilty to the offense and accepted the ban.

 It rules the 24-year-old Rabada out of the fourth and final test in Johannesburg, which starts next Friday.
-That test will be series-deciding, with the contest tied at 1-1 heading into the third match in Port Elizabeth.
+The series is 1-1.

 It’s a major boost for England’s hopes of winning the series and a major blow for South Africa’s.
 Rabada is the No. 4-ranked bowler in the world and South Africa’s spearhead.
 He’s the leading wicket-taker in the series.

-England is in a strong position in the third test after winning the toss and batting first.

-Rabada was found guilty of “using language, actions or gestures which disparage or which could provoke an aggressive reaction from a batter,” according to the ICC code of conduct.
+Rabada was found guilty of “using language, actions or gestures which disparage or which could provoke an aggressive reaction from a batter,” according to the ICC code of conduct, when he ran down the track and celebrated right in front of Root.

 Rabada is a serial offender having accumulated previous demerit points for over-zealous celebrations after taking wickets.